131st Summer Show

 71 Focaccia Loaf

-72 Five fruit scones
+72 Five cheese scones

 74 Four eggs (one kind) displayed in a basket with straw